Tresjs/tres/docs/advanced/attach.md

 ### Usage

-As a concrete example, you can used "pierced" `attach` to add custom `BufferAttribute`s:
+As a concrete example, you can use "pierced" `attach` to add custom `BufferAttribute`s:

 ```vue
 <script setup lang="ts">